bvbohnen/X3_Customizer/Documentation.md

     Requires: None

       Disables spawning of dedicated ships in the AP war sectors which attack player assets when the player is out-of-sector.
 By default, these ships scale up with player assets, and immediately respawn upon being killed.
 This patches '!fight.war.protectsector'.

+ * Increase_Escort_Engagement_Range

+    Requires: None

+      Increases the distance at which escort ships will break and attack a target.
+In vanilla AP an enemy must be within 3km of the escort ship.
+This transform will give custom values based on the size of the escorted ship, small, medium (m6), or large (m7+).

+      * small_range:
+        - Int, distance in meters when the escorted ship is not classified as a Big Ship or Huge Ship.
+Default 3000.
+      * medium_range:
+        - Int, distance in meters when the escorted ship is classified as a Big Ship but not a Huge Ship, eg. m6.
+Default 4000.
+      * long_range:
+        - Int, distance in meters when the escorted ship is classified as a Huge Ship, eg. m7 and larger.
+Default 7000.